North Carolina Boat Registration Cost, Renewal & NCWRC Title Steps (2026)

 How long is boat registration valid in North Carolina?

 North Carolina offers 1-year or 3-year registration options.
-Choosing the 3-year option saves money compared to three separate annual renewals.
+For the listed renewal classes, the 3-year option costs less than three separate 1-year renewals.

 Can I register my boat online in North Carolina?